 She is affiliated with the American Water Works Association (AWWA) and is their immediate past chair of the Climate Change Committee, which she helped launch in 2008 and now has over 80 members nationwide.
 In March 2012, Michelle won the OASIS award from AWWA for her leadership for the Climate Change committee.
 In June 2012, Michelle was featured on the cover of the AWWA Opflow magazine.
 The Opflow article, written by the MWM Team, focused on including water conservation in the portfolio of future water options for utilities to allow sustainable water management.
 Michelle is currently working on conservation Master Plans for the City of Anaheim and City of Corona, both in California.
 Michelle has a B.S. in Civil and Environmental Engineering and a Master’s in Business Administration (M.B.A.) from UC Davis.

-Lisa is the AWWA California-Nevada Section instructor for the Water Use Efficiency Practitioner workshops for exam preparation.
-She has completed more than 100 conservation planning studies and takes an especially pragmatic approach given her over three years’ experience managing the Regional Water Authority’s Water Efficiency Program in the Sacramento region in Northern California.
+Lisa was formerly Vice Chair on the Board of Directors for the California Water Efficiency Partnership and previously staff as a Technical Adviser.
+Lisa has been the AWWA California-Nevada Section instructor for the Water Use Efficiency Practitioner workshops for exam preparation.
+She has completed more than 150 conservation and drought planning studies and takes an especially pragmatic approach given her over four years’ experience managing the Regional Water Authority’s Water Efficiency Program in the Sacramento region in Northern California.
 At RWA, Lisa helped the 22 water provider members fulfill best management practices for water conservation and was responsible for the daily management of a $2 million budget.
 Lisa has a B.S. and M.S. in Civil and Environmental Engineering from UC Davis.

 Chris recently completed a thirty-year water demand forecast for the wholesale customers of the Sonoma County Water Agency, which included working with nine different water utilities (seven individual water demand forecasting DSS Models).
 Water demand forecasts were prepared and adopted by the contractors and three levels of conservation program savings were evaluated.
 Chris has also developed a Water Audit Tool for commercial audits that is currently in use by the San Francisco Public Utilities Commission staff.
 Chris is currently working on an iPad application for commercial water audits.
 His recent experience also includes the preparation of the demand forecasts and conservation program updates for the City of Santa Barbara, City of Oceanside, Marin Municipal Water District, the Los Osos service areas, City of Sacramento, and Columbus, Ohio.
 Chris has a B.S. in Civil and Environmental Engineering from UC Davis.